AltMagick/altmagick-website/md/terms.md

 ## 10. Acceptance of terms and conditions

 By subscribing on the AltMagick website, the Customer acknowledges having read and accepted these terms and conditions of sale without reservation.
-Gaëtan LE HEURT reserves the right to modify these general terms and conditions of sales at any time, and such modifications will be effective immediately upon posting on the AltMagick website.
+Gaëtan LE HEURT-FINOT reserves the right to modify these general terms and conditions of sales at any time, and such modifications will be effective immediately upon posting on the AltMagick website.